FacilMap/facilmap/docs/src/developers/client/types.md

 * `colour` (string): The colour of this marker as a 6-digit hex value, for example `0000ff`
 * `width` (number, min: 1): The width of the line
 * `stroke` (string): The stroke style of the line, an empty string for solid or `dashed` or `dotted`.
-* `data` (`Record<string, string>`): The filled out form fields of the line, keyed by field name.
+* `data` (`Record<string, string>`): The filled out form fields of the line, keyed by field ID.
 Null-prototype objects should always be used for this to avoid prototype pollution.
 * `left`, `top`, `right`, `bottom` (number, only read): The bounding box of the line (set by the server)
 * `distance` (number, only read): The distance of the line in kilometers (set by the server)
 * `ascent`, `descent` (number or undefined, only read): The total ascent/descent of the line in metres (set by the server if enabled in route mode)